 Related Link: 5 Reasons Why Whole Fish is Good For Your Dog

-So, What Is The Best Joint Supplement For Dogs?
+What’s the Best Joint Supplement For Dogs?

 So what would make the best supplement for joints?
 It turns out that there is good science to support the use of methionine to improve the health and function of the joint.
 More importantly, providing proline and glycine has an even greater positive effect on joint health.

 A study on amino acids from the National Institutes of Health indicates that glycine is an essential amino acid for cartilage regeneration.
-“Results presented in Figs. 4 and and 5 show that increased concentrations of glycine, proline and lysine in the basal medium enhance type II collagen synthesis.
+“Results presented in Figs. 4 and 5 show that increased concentrations of glycine, proline, and lysine in the basal medium enhance type II collagen synthesis.
 The effects of these amino acids are independent as they are independent variables because the degradation of any one of them does not give rise to a specific metabolite for the synthesis of any other.
 These results suggest that an increase in the concentration of these amino acids could improve the regeneration of the articular cartilage matrix.”
 View the charts and the entire study here.

 The use of glucosamine and chondroitin for joints is so widespread in the industry that it’s become a very low cost of entry for a pet product manufacturer to make a blanket claim that it’s good for joint health.
 We, at Rogue, have raised concerns because of how rampant the use of this has become.
 We see joint health claims being made on treats, chews, dog food, etc. Unsuspecting owners may see this and think adding all of these sources together is going to give them a positive, cumulative effect.
 The pet owner may never consider that they could be overloading their dog’s system with salt, causing GI distress, or potentially even worse health issues.